-Do follow us at www.daisysvoice.com and social media when they launch and back me in getting justice for these innocent dogs who are tortured and abused for money.
+Do follow us at www.daisysvoice.com and social media when we launch and back us in getting justice for these innocent dogs who are tortured and abused for money.
 Puppy farming is about Greed and it has to Stop.

 My girl deserved a much better and longer life than the one she was cruelly dealt and her absence is agony.
 Cancer stole my mother and then took my baby girl...it is a brutal disease that leaves carnage in its tracks.

 My beautiful baby girl Daisy Doodle Oct 2014- May 2021

 Most of all, I hope you love my creations and will help support Daisy's Voice.

 As a final note.
 Remember...
 Be positive, keep your head up to the sky and NEVER give up even if life deals you the worst trials to bear.

 A smile and a kind word is all you need to make someone's day.. never forget that...you could save someone's life.
 A kind Doctor saved mine and that kindness has given me a new purpose dedicated to giving puppy farmed dogs a voice.